 “The Martian proton auroras are more than a light show,” said Jasper Halekas of the University of Iowa, responsible for the SWIA instrument.
 “They reveal that the solar wind is not completely diverted around Mars, by showing how solar wind protons can sneak past the bow shock and impact the atmosphere, depositing energy and even enhancing the hydrogen content there.”

-Proton auroras do occur at Earth, but not as often as at Mars.
+Proton auroras do occur on Earth, but not as often as on Mars.
 One key difference is Earth’s strong magnetic field, which diverts the solar wind away from Earth to a much greater degree than at Mars.
-On Earth, proton auroras only occur in very small regions near the poles, whereas at Mars they can happen everywhere.
+On Earth, proton auroras only occur in very small regions near the poles, whereas on Mars they can happen everywhere.

 However, proton auroras could be common on Venus and on Saturn’s moon Titan.
 Like Mars, these two worlds lack their own magnetic fields, and have lots of hydrogen in their upper atmospheres—with plenty of electrons to share.
 Looking further, it’s likely that many planets orbiting other stars have the same favorable conditions, and would be likely to have proton auroras too.

 This research was funded by the MAVEN mission.
 MAVEN’s principal investigator is based at the University of Colorado’s Laboratory for Atmospheric and Space Physics, Boulder, and NASA Goddard manages the MAVEN project.